FAQs - Payroll Tax Credit Card Payments

 No. The ability to pay by credit card was established for your convenience.
 You can pay by credit card one time, then online with e-Services for Business or other electronic methods the next time.

-Five business days after making your credit card payment, log in to e-Services for Business, select “Account ID” and select “View My Payments” or call our Taxpayer Assistance Center at 1-888-745-3886, Monday to Friday (excluding legal holidays), 8 a.m. to 5 p.m., Pacific Time.
+Five business days after making your credit card payment, log in to e-Services for Business, select the account type link (e.g., Employment Tax), then select “View My Payments” from the “I Want To” menu.
+You may also call our Taxpayer Assistance Center at 1-888-745-3886, Monday to Friday (excluding legal holidays), 8 a.m. to 5 p.m., Pacific Time.

 No. Credit card payments cannot be warehoused.